Spanish–American War: Aftermath in Spain

-The Spanish soldier Julio Cervera Baviera, who served in the Puerto Rican Campaign, published a pamphlet in which he blamed the natives of that colony for its occupation by the Americans, saying, "I have never seen such a servile, ungrateful country [i.e., Puerto Rico] ...
+The Spanish soldier Julio Cervera Baviera, who served in the Puerto Rican campaign, published a pamphlet in which he blamed the natives of that colony for its occupation by the Americans, saying, "I have never seen such a servile, ungrateful country [i.e., Puerto Rico] ...
 In twenty-four hours, the people of Puerto Rico went from being fervently Spanish to enthusiastically American....
 They humiliated themselves, giving in to the invader as the slave bows to the powerful lord."
-He was challenged to a duel by a group of young Puerto Ricans for writing this pamphlet.
+He was purportedly challenged to a duel by a group of young Puerto Ricans for writing this pamphlet.

 Culturally, a new wave called the Generation of '98 originated as a response to this trauma, marking a renaissance in Spanish culture.
 Economically, the war benefited Spain, because after the war large sums of capital held by Spaniards in Cuba and the United States were returned to the peninsula and invested in Spain.
 This massive flow of capital (equivalent to 25% of the gross domestic product of one year) helped to develop the large modern firms in Spain in the steel, chemical, financial, mechanical, textile, shipyard, and electrical power industries.
 However, the political consequences were serious.
 The defeat in the war began the weakening of the fragile political stability that had been established earlier by the rule of Alfonso XII.

-Spain would begin to rehabilitate internationally after the Algeciras Conference of 1906.
-In 1907 it signed a kind of defensive alliance with France and the United Kingdom, known as the Pact of Cartagena in case of war against the Triple Alliance.
+A few years after the war, during the reign of Alfonso XIII, Spain improved its commercial position and maintained close relations with the United States, which led to the signing of commercial treaties between the two countries in 1902, 1906 and 1910.
+Spain would turn its attention to its possessions in Africa (especially northern Morocco, Spanish Sahara and Spanish Guinea) and would begin to rehabilitate itself internationally after the Algeciras Conference of 1906.
+In 1907, it signed a kind of defensive alliance with France and the United Kingdom, known as the Pact of Cartagena in case of war against the Triple Alliance.
 Spain improved economically because of its neutrality in the First World War.